Hyundai Ioniq Hybrid interior, dashboard & comfort

 - 2MPG & CO2 emissionsThe Hyundai Ioniq Hybrid is very efficient compared to a diesel hatchback, but it’s a shame the Toyota Prius manages lower CO2 emissions

-- 5Interior & comfort - currently readingThe Hyundai Ioniq Hybrid will cope easily with a family of four, but it feels a bit cheap inside.
+- 5Interior, dashboard & comfort - currently readingThe Hyundai Ioniq Hybrid will cope easily with a family of four, but it feels a bit cheap inside.
 Go for mid-range Premium to get decent infotainment